dgoldman0/CUR-NFTs/README.md

 ### Fractional Ownership

 NFTs are undergoing a transformation.
 Thanks to newer token standards, an NFT can now have its own associated tokens.
 These tokens can be used to represent fractional ownership or control.
-The NFT holder can issue more tokens and distribute them as they please.
-To give function to these tokens, the NFT contract will utilize the tokens as part of the economic system as described in section on loans. ***For projects that require a fixed token supply, an initial mint followed by no more allowed minting is also an option.***
+A user can obtain a fraction of the NFT transferring CUR, in proportion to the desired amount of fractions. ***For projects that require a fixed token supply, an initial mint followed by no more allowed minting is also an option.***

 ### Advanced Statistics